imaginary-png/youtube-dl-gui/README.md

 * [ffmpeg](https://ffmpeg.org/download.html)

 ### Why should you use this?
-You probably shouldn't.
-There are better youtube-dl GUI's out there that have much more features and development.
+No particular reason.
+There are better youtube-dl GUI's out there that have more features and development.

-This works if you want a graphical interface to download videos - particularly Youtube and Twitch, as these are websites I've personally tested.
+This gets the job done if you want a graphical interface to download videos - particularly Youtube and Twitch, as these are websites I've personally tested.

 Other sites will more than likely work, but I can't guarantee anything.

 Works with twitch livestreams, but you have to wait for the stream to end, if you cancel mid-way it will not save the file properly and will result in an unwatchable video.
 Unlike via CLI.